 Pharmacological Management

-Short-acting inhaled beta-agonists are the drug of first choice in acute asthma.
+Short-acting inhaled beta-agonists are the drug of the first choice in acute asthma.
 Albuterol is preferred over metaproterenol in that class because of its higher beta 2 selectivities and longer duration of action.
-The dose-response curve and duration of action of these medications are adversely affected by a combination of patient factors including preexisting bronchoconstriction, airway inflammation, mucus plugging, poor patient effort, and coordination.
+The dose-response curve and duration of action of these medications are adversely affected by a combination of patient factors, including preexisting bronchoconstriction, airway inflammation, mucus plugging, poor patient effort, and coordination.
 Therefore, larger and more frequent dosing than conventional therapy is necessary.
 Initial treatment consists of 2.5 mg of albuterol (0.5 mL of a 0.5% solution in 2.5 mL normal saline) by nebulization every 20 minutes for 60 minutes (three doses) followed by treatments hourly during the first several hours of therapy.
-Interestingly, Idris and colleagues demonstrated that even in patients with severe disease, 4 puffs of albuterol (0.36 mg) delivered with a metered dose inhaler (MDI) and spacer was as effective as a 2.5-mg dose by nebulization.
-In an ER setting, a nebulizer is still preferred because of less need for supervision, coordination and continued instructions.
+Interestingly, Idris and colleagues demonstrated that even in patients with severe disease, 4 puffs of albuterol (0.36 mg) delivered with a metered-dose inhaler (MDI) and spacer were as effective as a 2.5-mg dose by nebulization.
+In an emergency setting, a nebulizer is still preferred because of less need for supervision, coordination, and continued instructions.

 Subcutaneous epinephrine or terbutaline, used in the past, have fallen out of favor due to their toxicity profile, as has direct endotracheal instillation of epinephrine due to lack of demonstrated efficacy and evidence-based studies.

 Intravenous beta-agonists are not routinely recommended, although there are reports of center-specific use in younger patients with status asthmaticus, nonresponsive to inhaled therapy demonstrating persistent severe hyperinflation of airways.